FSCL/FSCL.Compiler/README.md

 ### Latest news

+June 20, 2014: I created two brand new solutions for the compiler and the runtime.
+I spent a lot of time recovering from misterious happenings that made xamarin studio loosing f# projects when opening solutions edited in VS 2012.
+I also encountered weird issues in opening with VS 2012 solutions created in xamarin studio.
+Among the others, an error related to the fsc task that could not be instantiated from the assembly FSharpBuild.dll (bla bla).
+At the very end, I decided to create new solutions from scratch in VS 2012.
+Now both the compiler and the runtime should be opened correctly in VS 2012 & 2013.
+Also, xamarin studio should handle them preperly.
+It may happen that you "lose" some f# projects when you edit the solution (like adding a project or changing the startup one) in xamarin studio, you close xamarin studio, and you finally reopen it.
+Sorry for that, I'll try to address this problem by creating two different sln(s), one for VS 2012-2013 and one for xamarin studio (this one works well in VS 2013, but not in VS 2012 cause of th fsc task problem above).

+*****

 April 17, 2014: FSCL 1.2 is out!
 Checkout/pull the master branch to get all the latest features.
 If you want to discover what's new in FSCL, jump to the FSCL blog: http://www.gabrielecocco.it/fscl/